The Bankrate promise

-Keeping an active hands-off credit account can be a blessing to your credit score if you’re able to make the necessary payments.
+Keeping an active credit account can be a blessing to your credit score and you can manage it to get the benefits.

 One easy way to manage an account is to set the card up as payment for a recurring monthly expense such as utility bills, subscriptions or streaming services.
-By setting up automated payments with your issuer to pay off this balance in full each month, you’ll improve your credit utilization ratio, the average age of your accounts and set a trend of on-time, in-full payments.
-Putting the card away and setting reminders to spend occasionally can be another way to boost your score, just be sure to enable automated payments to cover the balance each month.
+By setting up automated payments with your issuer to pay off this balance in full each month, you’ll improve your credit utilization ratio and the average age of your accounts.
+You’ll also set a trend of on-time, in-full payments.
+Putting the card away and setting reminders to spend occasionally can be another way to boost your score.
+Make sure to enable automated payments to cover the balance each month.

 When you should cancel an unused credit card

-If you have an unused card and your credit issuer has sent you a notice that your card is going to close due to inactivity, make a payment to keep the account open to buy you time to weigh your options.
-If your bank has already deactivated the account, contact them to see if you can negotiate — they’re likely open to the idea of keeping a customer’s account active.
+If you have an unused card and your credit issuer has sent you a notice that your card is going to close due to inactivity, make a payment to keep the account open to buy enough time to weigh your options.
+If your bank has already deactivated the account, contact it to see if you can negotiate.
+If your account was otherwise in good standing, your issuer is likely open to the idea of keeping a customer’s account active.

 With no annual fee cards and most other scenarios, you’ll be better off keeping your account open and active.
 Maintaining the account can be hands-free and will help your financial health.